 Whatever the case, it’s also a delicious way to get those nutrients your body needs.
 We love incorporating it in recipes (like salads), but it’s a great side dish option.
 It can be prepared in about 20 minutes and tastes wonderful with a little olive oil, salt and pepper.

 Quinoa is very easy to prepare, but we’ve had some issues with it being too watery when cooked according to the package instructions.
 We did a little research and came up with a revised method that works every time!
 (At least, it hasn’t failed yet…) Give it a try for a quick, healthy side, or try quinoa in one of these recipes:

-2 Place quinoa in a saucepan with 3 cups water and a few pinches kosher salt.
+- Place quinoa in a saucepan with 4 cups water and ½ teaspoon kosher salt.
 Bring to a boil, then reduce the heat to very low.
 Cover the pot, and simmer where the water is just bubbling for about 15 to 17 minutes, until the water has been completely absorbed.
 (Check by pulling back the quinoa with a fork to see if water remains.)